 Treatment with hydrochlorothiazide as a single agent with a dose of 12.5 mg or 25 mg daily showed no evidence of decreasing morbidity or mortality.

-Thiazide-type diuretics (chlorthalidone and indapamide) have demonstrated to be superior to prevent cardiovascular disease at a lower cost.
+Research shows that thiazide-type diuretics (chlorthalidone and indapamide) are superior in preventing cardiovascular disease at a lower cost.
 Recommendations are to start them as first-line treatment for hypertension.
-Multiple studies have shown that thiazide-like diuretics (chlorthalidone and indapamide) are more potent than hydrochlorothiazide in hypertension treatment.
-They are better at decreasing the risk of cardiovascular disease comparing to hydrochlorothiazide.
+Multiple studies have shown that thiazide-like diuretics (chlorthalidone and indapamide) in hypertension treatment are more potent than hydrochlorothiazide.
+They are better at decreasing the risk of cardiovascular disease compared to hydrochlorothiazide.

 Chlorthalidone is the drug of choice to start as monotherapy for hypertension.
-Studies show it to be the best diuretic to control blood pressure and to prevent mortality and morbidity.
-It is more effective than hydrochlorothiazide in lowering blood pressure when the researchers monitored 24-hour ambulatory blood pressures.
+Studies show it to be the best diuretic to control blood pressure and prevent mortality and morbidity.
+It demonstrated greater effectiveness than hydrochlorothiazide in lowering blood pressure when researchers monitored 24-hour ambulatory blood pressures.
 Hydrochlorothiazide has a shorter effect during the day in a study that compared the office blood pressure reading with the 24 hours ambulatory blood pressure readings.
 Switching to chlorthalidone from hydrochlorothiazide decreases systolic blood pressure by 7 to 8 mm Hg.

-The Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) showed that chlorthalidone at 12.5 to 25 mg/day caused less cardiovascular complications than amlodipine and lisinopril
+The Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) showed that chlorthalidone at 12.5 to 25 mg/day caused fewer cardiovascular complications than amlodipine and lisinopril.

-Same as thiazide-type diuretics CCBs are recommended in JNC8 guidelines to be used as a first-line treatment alone or in combination with other antihypertensives in all patients with HTN regardless of age and race with the exception of patients with chronic kidney disease where ACE inhibitors or ARBs are the recommended first-line treatment.
+Same as thiazide-type diuretics, CCBs are recommended in JNC8 guidelines to be used as a first-line treatment alone or in combination with other antihypertensives in all patients with HTN regardless of age and race, except for patients with chronic kidney disease where ACE inhibitors or ARBs are the recommended first-line treatment.

-CCBs are shown to decrease all cardiovascular events other than heart failure similar to thiazide diuretics, and they can be used as the best alternative to thiazides when patients do not tolerate thiazides.
+CCBs have been shown to decrease all cardiovascular events other than heart failure, similar to thiazide diuretics.
+They can be used as the best alternative to thiazides when patients do not tolerate thiazides.